 A good pair of approach shoes need to be comfortable, given that you will likely wear them for long periods of time.
-Because of this, approach shoes have a roomier fit than that climbing shoes, which rely on curling your toes within the shoe.
+Because of this, approach shoes have a roomier fit than climbing shoes, which rely on curling your toes within the shoe.
 Approach shoes are designed with comfort in mind so you can walk all day without getting sore feet or blisters.
 This is why these shoes have features like a padded collar.

-Climbing shoes, on the other hand, are built for performance, so comfort is not as much of primary consideration as it is with approach shoes.
+Climbing shoes, on the other hand, are built for performance, so comfort is not as much of a primary consideration as it is with approach shoes.
 Their snug fit and minimal layers of construction allow you to feel your footholds and make precise foot placements when climbing hard routes or bouldering problems.

 As you can see, approach and climbing shoes are two totally different beasts.
-While approach shoes offer more comfort for long hikes to the crag or approach walks on difficult terrain, they don’t have the same precision or grip of a climbing shoe which is designed with performance in mind.
+While approach shoes offer more comfort for long hikes to the crag or approach walks on difficult terrain, they don’t have the same precision or grip as a climbing shoe which is designed with performance in mind.